Stellar masses of optically dark galaxies: uncertainty introduced by the attenuation law and star-formation histories: Sample and observational data

 Specifically, galaxy S1 was observed with \textit{JWST}/NIRSpec \citep{ferruit22} in IFU mode \citep{boker22}, as part of Cycle~3 GO program~5572 (PI: Xiao), using the high-resolution G395H grating in combination with the F290LP filter.
 This configuration provides continuous wavelength coverage over $2.87\text{--}5.55\,\mu$m at a spectral resolving power of $R\approx2700$.
-As discussed in Xiao et al. (in prep.), both \text{[S\,{\sc{iii}}]$\lambda$9531} and \text{He\,{\sc{i}}$\lambda 1.083\mu$m} show broad and double-peaked spectral profiles.
+As discussed in \citet{xiao26}, both \text{[S\,{\sc{iii}}]$\lambda$9531} and \text{He\,{\sc{i}}$\lambda 1.083\mu$m} show broad and double-peaked spectral profiles.
 By inspecting the NIRCam imaging (Fig.~\ref{fig:three_images}), we identify a sub-structure with bluer colour in the SW, which could be cause for the complex line profiles.
-The detected emission lines unambiguously place S1 at a spectroscopic redshift of $z_{\rm spec}=3.2461^{+0.0001}_{-0.0002}$ (see Xiao et al. in prep.), which is significantly lower than the published redshift from \citet{xiao24} of $z = 5.5793 \pm 0.0006$.
-Besides the unambiguous redshift provided by four detected emission lines, the aperture spectrum of S1 contains no line signal near 4.31 $\mu$m (the observed wavelength of H$\alpha$ at $z=5.5793$); the 4.31-$\mu$m emission line reported in \citet[][with flux $F\approx6\times10^{-18}~\mathrm{erg\,s^{-1}\,cm^{-2}}$]{xiao24} would be easily detected by NIRSpec, which indeed reaches a ten times lower sensitivity than FRESCO \citep{oesch23}.
-We adopt the NIRSpec/IFU spectroscopic redshift from Xiao et al. (in prep.) as the fiducial redshift for S1 throughout this work.
+The detected emission lines unambiguously place S1 at a spectroscopic redshift of $z_{\rm spec}=3.2439 \pm 0.0002$ \citep[see][]{xiao26}, which is significantly lower than the published redshift from \citet{xiao24} of $z = 5.5793 \pm 0.0006$.
+Besides the unambiguous redshift provided by four detected emission lines (the two aforementioned lines, plus lower-significance \text{[S\,{\sc{iii}}]$\lambda$9069} and Pa\,$\gamma$), the aperture spectrum of S1 contains no line signal near 4.31 $\mu$m (the observed wavelength of H$\alpha$ at $z=5.5793$); the 4.31-$\mu$m emission line reported in \citet[][with flux $F\approx6\times10^{-18}~\mathrm{erg\,s^{-1}\,cm^{-2}}$]{xiao24} would be easily detected by NIRSpec in $\approx 6.5$~hours, which reaches a ten times lower sensitivity than FRESCO \citep{oesch23}.
+We adopt the NIRSpec/IFU spectroscopic redshift from \citet{xiao26} as the fiducial redshift for S1 throughout this work.

 In Fig.~\ref{fig:S1_zspec}, we compare SED fits with \texttt{Prospector} obtained by fixing the redshift to this new spectroscopic value and, for comparison, to the redshift adopted by \citet{xiao24}, $z_{\text{Xiao}} = 5.5793$.
 In both cases, the same photometric data and SED modelling setup are used (see next section).
 The residuals across the SED demonstrate that the fit at the new spectroscopic redshift provides a slightly better description of the data, with a total $\chi^2 = 42.5$ and 37.7 (for the RSFH and CSFH prior, respectively), compared to $\chi^2 = 53.7$ when fixing the redshift to $z_{\text{Xiao}}$.
 This highlights that photometric redshifts remain a challenging measurement for extremely dusty sources, even with JWST.